The Broker: Literary significance and criticism

 Additional errors include a scene where a character suggests that he be sent any medical bills for an injury sustained; in Italy there is a comprehensive state healthcare system and so this would not be relevant.
 In a later scene, a CIA agent travels on an Alitalia flight to Washington in economy class and has to pay for drinks; Alitalia long haul services include all drinks.
+Furthermore, as Backman travels per train from Italy to Switzerland and the train stops in Chiasso, is mentioned the train will make a few more stops in Italy before entering Switzerland, but Chiasso is already in Switzerland.